guiding teacher / abbot

 Hyon Gak Sunim (addressed as “Sunim”) was born Paul J. Muenzen in 1964 to a family of devout Catholics in New Jersey, U.S.A.
 He was educated in literature, literary theory, and philosophy at Yale University (Class of 1987) and comparative religions at Harvard Divinity School, where he received the degree of Master of Theological Studies in 1992.

 Hyon Gak Sunim became a student of Zen Master Seung Sahn in 1989 while studying in Cambridge, Mass., and lived for several years at the Cambridge Zen Center.
 He was ordained by his Teacher in 1992 in China, at the Temple of the Sixth Patriarch, on Chogye Mountain: he was the first Westerner to be ordained in the People’s Republic of China since the Communist Revolution.
-He has been doing training in various remote mountain places in Asia, including 3 intensive 100-day solo meditation retreats and some forty or forty-five some-odd 3-month intensive meditation retreats (ango) in some of the most esteemed Zen temples of Korea.
+He has been doing training in various remote mountain places in Asia, including 3 intensive 100-day solo meditation retreats and some fifty 3-month intensive meditation retreats (ango) in some of the most esteemed Zen temples of Korea.
 In some of the those retreats, he was the first Westerner ever to be admitted to train in that temple in 1700 years of Korean Buddhism.

-In August 2001, in a public ceremony at Hwa Gye Sah Temple, Sunim was publicly tested in “Dharma combat” before an assembly of monks and nuns who had just completed the Summer Kyol Che, and he received inka (formal approval of enlightenment, and certification of teaching authorization) from Zen Master Seung Sahn.
+After years of practice and silent retreats, in August 2001, in a public ceremony at Hwa Gye Sah Temple, Sunim was publicly tested in “Dharma combat” before an assembly of monks and nuns who had just completed the Summer Kyol Che, and he received inka (formal approval of enlightenment, and certification of teaching authorization) from Zen Master Seung Sahn.
 It was the last teaching authority conferred directly by Zen Master Seung Sahn, one of the legends of twentieth-century Zen and a leader in the transmission of the Buddhadharma to the West.
 In 1,700 years of Asian Zen tradition and the Chogye Order of Korean Buddhism, formal inka means one is publicly recognised as a 禪/(Soen) 師/(Sa) — literally the words “Zen” and “teacher” [Jap.: Zenji], what is sometimes called in the West a “Zen master”.
 (The Kwan Um School of Zen — from which Sunim made himself independent in 2010 — requires seven additional years of strict adherence to the organization, regional recommendations from appointed bodies within the organisation, and committee approval for recognition in the organization’s teaching orthodoxy.)

 At the conferral of his authorization of inka on Hyon Gak Sunim, Zen Master Seung Sahn said to the assembly, in Korean, “This is a clear mind.
 If anyone wants to know clear how to do this kind of Dharma combat, this is what you just saw.”
 Those words are memorialized at the conclusion of the taped recording of the ceremony.

-Formal Portrait After Transmission of Inka:
+Formal Portrait at the Public Transmission of Inka:

 Zen Master Seung Sahn and Hyon Gak Sunim